As we read round-up after round-up of the past year, it’s natural to reflect on our own year and ponder its moments, its lessons, its greatest hits.

 San Francisco: Porchetta sandwich from Roli Roti at the Ferry Building.

-In fact, the whole Ferry Building.
+In fact, the whole Ferry Building was a highlight.
 It’s a foodie paradise in a foodie city.
 For the best it all, be sure to go on Saturday in the early afternoon for what might actually be the best sandwich of my life (and this is saying something — my love for sandwiches being only second to my love for tacos.)
 It’s basically all the best parts of pork rolled up in a big ball and roasted on a fire spit and then thinly sliced and served to you on a little piece of heaven.
 If you’re planning a trip to San Francisco, watch out for me — I will elbow you out of the way to get the last serving.

 Maybe it’s just my weak spot for inventive, masterfully crafted foods served dim sum style (see below) or my inclination towards bourbon craft cocktails, but I fell in love with this meal in Atlanta.
 I’ll admit that living in San Francisco makes me a little doubtful of any restaurant that’s not here (horrible, I know) but Gunshow blew me away.
 When in Atlanta, look no further for an excellent night of food.